ashortsleeves/tmlc/wp-content/plugins/recent-posts-widget-with-thumbnails/README.txt

 2. The second screenshot shows the widget on the Widget Management Page in the backend.

 == Changelog ==

+= 7.0.1 =
+* Added catalan translation, thanks to Juan of the Ibidem Group
+* Tested successfully with WordPress 5.5.3

 = 7.0.0 =
 * Added option for omitting all alternative texts of images to improve accessibility